Thrinkler/A-Ecosystem/README.md

 # A-Ecosystem

-is a digital laboratory where simple agents evolve to survive.
+A-Ecosystem (Artificial Ecosystem) is a digital laboratory where simple bots evolve to survive.
 These 'robots' compete for limited resources and, upon gathering enough energy, pass their genetic traits to the next generation.

 This project showcases how, from a simple set of rules —genetic diversity and natural selection— a complex ecosystem arises, complete with distinct